pmbriley/beta_bursts/README.md

 beta_bursts.m - Matlab function for identifying beta-frequency bursts in a single EEG/MEG time course
 beta_bursts.m returns timings of beta bursts in sample points and in seconds, as well as spectral power and peak frequency of each burst
 also returns burst duration and spectral width, plots data time course, and time-frequency spectrograms, with beta bursts marked
+can also extract power and phase in other frequency bands at the times of beta bursts
 (peak picking element inspired by code by Tony Fast https://gist.github.com/tonyfast/d7f6212f86ee004a4d2b)

 **usage**